 Dual-Diagnosis Addiction Treatment

 Studies suggest that up to 80% of all those addicted to drugs or alcohol also suffer from one or more co-occurring psychiatric disorders, including depression, anxiety, mania, bipolar disorder or psychosis.
-By using our thorough assessment to uncover any co-occurring conditions, Enterhealth is able to treat both simultaneously, leading to much improved patient outcomes.
+By using our thorough assessment to uncover any co-occurring conditions, Enterhealth is able to treat both conditions simultaneously, leading to greatly improved patient outcomes.
 In addition, addiction itself often induces psychiatric symptoms, making it necessary to differentiate between issues that are substance induced and those that are pre-existing.

-The full-time board-certified medical team at Enterhealth Ranch and Enterhealth Outpatient of Excellence, as well as our overall medical approach to recovery, enables us to uniquely address the diagnostic and treatment challenges of dual addiction disorders.
+The full-time board-certified medical team at Enterhealth Ranch and Enterhealth Outpatient of Excellence, as well as our overall evidence-based approach to recovery, enables us to uniquely address the diagnostic and treatment challenges of dual addiction disorders.
 Most addiction treatment programs simply are not equipped to treat clients with a dual-diagnosis.

 The Enterhealth addiction treatment program treats the two disorders with a very personal, integrated approach.
 We believe that treatment of co-occurring disorders is a collaborative process between the treatment team and the patient and, often, the patient's family.
 Recovery is a lifelong process, not a short-term cure, and should include education about the disease and development of coping skills to handle life’s challenges.